EoinDavey/Setanta/docs/_english/06-results.md

 ## Actions with results

 To explain results, we will look at some actions that come with Setanta.
 For example, Setanta comes with the action `fad`.
-You use `fad` to get the length of a list or `letters`. "fad" translates as length in English.
+You use `fad` to get the length of a list or text. "fad" translates as length in English.

 <div class="language-python highlighter-rouge">
 <div class="highlight">